-The Council has in place an embedded performance management framework, first introduced at the end of 2011-12 in response to the Government's significant reduction in the number of statutory indicators against which councils are required to report.
+The Council has in place an embedded performance management framework.
 On a quarterly basis the Council produces a corporate performance report, reflective of the range of services that the Council provides, which is presented to Cabinet and which gives both Cabinet and the public an insight into the Council's overall performance.
 The performance management framework also provides assurance in respect of the quality of services delivered by the Council.